This Week in HZ

 Scenes from the students’ heartfelt performance.

-Project-based, collaborative learning at Hangzhou CIS facilitates in-depth study of authentic problems, and Collaboration inquiries help students to transfer their school work from the classroom into the real world.
+Project-based, collaborative learning at Hangzhou CIS facilitates in-depth study of authentic problems, and Collaboration enquiries help students to transfer their school work from the classroom into the real world.

 From November 11 to November 15, Hangzhou CIS teachers and students travelled to Beijing for Wonder in Beijing.
 Twelve mini-groups of students designed their own itineraries according their learning tasks as actors, musicians, photographers, designers, visual artists, and memoirists, with one whole-school trip to the Great Wall.
 With China as their classroom, students communicated and interacted with local people in Chinese--sensing, crafting, experiencing and savoring each moment there.
 Let's follow the students as they explore the storied and cultured international metropolis.